Guin-/ickly/README.md

   `$ npm install`

+3. Create a `secret_settings` file to store the SECRET_KEY and personal database settings to be used in `backend/ickly/settings`

-3. Set up your local database in `settings.py` and run migrations
+4. Set up your local database and run migrations

 ## Development